FurkanAkram123/FurkanAkram123/README.md

-- 👋 Hi, I’m @FurkanAkram123
+- 👋 Hi, I’m Furkan Akram
-- 👀 I’m interested in software development in C/C++ and Python.
+- 👀 I’m interested in Data and cloud engineer
-- 🌱 I’m currently enhancing my skills as a Mechatronics engineer.
+- 🌱 I’m currently enhancing my skills as a Data engineer.
-- 💞️ I’m looking to collaborate on innovative robotic projects that are either open source or not.
+- 💞️ I’m looking to collaborate on innovative vision and cloud oriented projects that are either open source or not.
 - 📫 How to reach me - Linkedln

 <!---